Doctor insights on:

 Can You Ovulate If You Have Amenorrhea

 Sometimes: Although amenorrhea often signals that ovulation isn't happening, you shouldn't assume that you can't get pregnant just because you aren't having regular periods.
 If you are trying to get pregnant, and have questions about your cycle, you should see a healthcare provider.
 Similarly, if you aren't having periods and you did previously, you should get checked out! ...Read moreSee 2 more doctor answers

 2ndary infertility: Yes, but usually with special assistance and/or resolution of the central or hypothalamic-pituitary problem triggering the amenorhea.
 For example, excessive exercise is a cause of amenorrhea which will resolve with lighter exercise.
 Post-pill amenorrhea may take a variable time to resolve. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Can you get pregnant if you have amenorrhea?

-- Can you be pregnant and ovulate?
+- Can you have a positive ovulation test and not ovulate?

 - Can you have fertile mucus after ovulation?

 - Talk to a gynecologist online for free